 Derbyshire Friend (opens in a new window) is a lesbian, gay, bisexual and transgender support service for the people of Derby and Derbyshire, tel: 01332 207704, fax: 01332 296879, email: firstname.lastname@example.org

 Sexual Abuse and Incest Line (SAIL) is a registered charity run by women for women.
-Based in Chesterfield, we offer free specialist counselling support for women who have experienced childhood abuse.
-We are funded to support women who live in the Chesterfield, Bolsover, North East Derbyshire, High Peak and North Derbyshire Dales areas.
+Based in Chesterfield, they offer free specialist counselling support for women who have experienced childhood abuse.
+They are funded to support women who live in the Chesterfield, Bolsover, North East Derbyshire, High Peak and North Derbyshire Dales areas.
 Tel: 01246 559889.

 You may also like to find out how we make sure children are protected

 The respect freephone line is aimed at perpetrators of domestic abuse, helping them to stop the abuse and change their behaviour.
 Tel: 0808 802 40 40 if you need help.

 Care Quality Commission (opens in a new window) (CQC) ensure that health and social care services in England are meeting national standards and you can report to them if you feel services are failing.

 Action on Elder Abuse (opens in a new window) work to protect and prevent the abuse of older adults.
 They provide a confidential freephone which provides information, advice and support to victims and others who are concerned about or have witnessed abuse.
 Tel: 080 8808 8141.

 GOV.UK Forced Marriage (opens in a new window) provides information and advice for people who do not (or, in cases of people with learning or physical disabilities, cannot) consent to their marriage and pressure or abuse is used.